AnaZonia/moon_notes/Ana Did Science Today.md

 dg-publish: true
 ---

+## 30/07, Tue -
+- paper on land use projections
+- heinrich nature paper
+- distance to mature forest edge

 ## 28/07, Mon - Submit abstract
 Realized why nearest mature forest biomass calculations are not running for the whole country.